awsdocs/amazon-efs-user-guide/doc_source/wt2-apache-web-server.md

       In the **Basic Configuration** section, select your VPC where you also create the EC2 instances on which you mount the file system\.

-      In the **Select Subnets** section, you can select all of the available subnets or select \.
+      In the **Select Subnets** section, select all of the available subnets \.
 For details, see the `cloud-config` script in the next section\.

    1. Assign security groups